Franklin Square (Savannah, Georgia)

 Franklin Square is one of the 22 squares of Savannah, Georgia, United States.
 It is located in the northernmost row of the city's five rows of squares, at Montgomery Street and West St. Julian Street.
 It is west of Ellis Square in the northwestern corner of the city's grid of squares.
 The square now anchors the western end of the City Market retail area.

 The oldest building on the square is 317 West Bryan Street, the Abram Minis Building, which dates to 1846.

 The square is named for Benjamin Franklin, one of the Founding Fathers of the United States.

+The Great Savannah Fire of 1820 started in a livery stable on the square.